 - The company's contracts with customers could include promises to transfer multiple products and services to a customer.
 The company assesses the products / services promised in a contract and identify distinct performance obligations in the contract.
 Identification of distinct performance obligation involves judgment to determine the deliverables and the ability of the customer to benefit independently from such deliverables. - Judgment is also required to determine the transaction price for the contract.
 The transaction price could be either a fixed amount of customer consideration or variable consideration with elements such as volume discounts and incentives.
 The transaction price is also adjusted for the effects of the time value of money if the contract includes a significant financing component.
 Any consideration payable to the customer is adjusted to the transaction price, unless it is a payment for a distinct product or service from the customer.
 The estimated amount of variable consideration is adjusted in the transaction price only to the extent that it is highly probable that a significant reversal in the amount of cumulative revenue recognised will not occur and is reassessed at the end of each reporting period.
-The company allocates the elements of variable considerations to all the performance obligations.

-company uses judgment to determine an appropriate standalone selling price for a performance obligation. company allocates the transaction price to each performance obligation on the basis of the relative standalone selling price of each distinct product or service promised in the contract.
+The company allocates the elements of variable considerations to all the performance obligations of the contract unless there is observable evidence that they pertain to one or more distinct performance obligations. - The company uses judgment to determine an appropriate standalone selling price for a performance obligation MENT The company allocates the transaction price to each performance obligation on the basis of the transactive standalone selling price of each distinct product or service promised in the contract.
 Where standalone selling price is not observable, the company uses the expected cost plus margin approach to allocate the transaction price to each distinct performance obligation.